 In March 2003, our board of directors approved a stock ownership plan for each member of our board of directors to encourage the directors to increase their investment in the Company.
 The Plan was effective on the date it was approved and remains in effect for a term of ten years or until it is earlier terminated by the Board.
-The maximum number of shares of Common Stock which may be issued under the Plan are 75,000, subject to certain conditions that the committee may elect to adjust the number of shares.
-As of March 31, 2006, the committee has not made any elections to adjust the shares under this plan.
+The maximum number of shares of Common Stock which may be issued under the Plan is 75,000, subject to certain conditions that the committee may elect to adjust the number of shares.
+As of September 30, 2006, the committee has not made any elections to adjust the shares under this plan.
 Each Director is eligible to receive an annual retainer for services rendered as a member of the board of directors.
-As of May 1, 2005, each Director who owned less than 7,500 shares of Company Common Stock was required to receive 75% of the annual retainer in Common Stock and 25% of the annual retainer in cash.
-Each Director who owned 7,500 or more shares of Company Common Stock receives 35% of the annual retainer in Common Stock and 65% of the annual retainer in cash with the option to receive common stock in lieu of the annual retainer.
-As of May 1, 2005 the annual retainer was \$24.
+As of May 1, 2006, each Director who owned less than 7,500 shares of Company Common Stock was required to receive 75% of the annual retainer in Common Stock and 25% of the annual retainer in cash.
+Each Director who owned 7,500 or more shares of Company Common Stock receives 35% of the annual retainer in Common Stock and 65% of the annual retainer in cash with the option to receive Common Stock in lieu of the cash portion of the retainer.
+As of May 1, 2006, the annual retainer was \$24.
 The number of shares issued in payment of the fees is calculated based on an amount equal to the average of the closing prices per share of Common Stock as reported by the composite tape of the New York Stock Exchange for the two trading days immediately preceding the retainer payment date.
 The retainer payment date is June 1.
-For the three months ending March 31, 2006 and 2005, the Company recorded approximately \$29 for 2006 and 2005.
+For the three and nine months ending September 30, 2006, the Company recorded approximately \$32 and \$94, respectively.
+For the three and nine months ending September 30, 2005, the Company recorded approximately \$29 and \$86, respectively.

-Note 3 - Earnings Per Share
+Note 4 - Earnings Per Share